Germany charges 'IS' supporters with Sweden attack plot – DW – 08/21/2024

 Germany charges 'IS' supporters with Sweden attack plotAugust 21, 2024

-German federal prosecutors on Wednesday charged two men with Afghan citizenship with plotting a shooting near Sweden's parliament in central Stockholm.
+German federal prosecutors on Wednesday charged two men with plotting a shooting near Sweden's parliament in central Stockholm.

-They said the plot was meant to be a reaction to a few cases of Koran burning as protests in Sweden and other Scandinavian countries last year that prompted major international attention.
+They said the plot was meant to be a reaction to cases of Koran burnings in Sweden and other Scandinavian countries last year that made international headlines.

-Prosecutors allege that one of the men is a member of the so-called "Islamic State" or IS terror group, and that the other is a supporter of it, with both aligned to the group since "2023 at the latest."
+Prosecutors allege that one of the men is a member of the so-called "Islamic State," or IS, extremist group, and that the other is a supporter of it, with both aligned to the group since "2023 at the latest."

-They accuse the men of donating money via intermediaries to an arm of IS based primarily in Afghanistan and Pakistan, Islamic State Khorasan Province (also known as ISKP or ISIS-K).
+They accuse the men, who have Afghan citizenship, of donating money via intermediaries to a branch of the IS group, based primarily in Afghanistan and Pakistan.
+It is known as the Islamic State Khorasan Province and often referred to as ISKP or ISIS-K.

 Thereafter, the two men "planned to kill police and other people with firearms in the area around the Swedish parliament."

-German investigators allege that the suspects took "concrete" preparatory steps "in close coordination with ISPK officials."
+German investigators allege that the suspects took "concrete" preparatory steps "in close coordination with [ISIS-K] officials."

-A court in the central German city of Jena will now decide on how to proceed with the charges and whether to schedule a trial for the two men.
+A court in the central German city of Jena will now decide on how to proceed and whether to schedule a trial for the two men.

 Anger after 2023 Koran burnings in Sweden

-A few cases in the summer of 2023 of anti-Islam demonstrators, most notably a Christian Iraqi refugee in Sweden, burning copies of the Koran led to outrage and often violent demonstrations in a series of Muslim countries at sites like national embassies.
+In the summer of 2023 anti-Islam demonstrators, most notably a Christian Iraqi refugee in Sweden, burned copies of the Koran.
+This led to demonstrations in a series of Muslim countries outside foreign embassies, some of which turned violent.

 Iraqi protesters twice stormed the Swedish embassy, starting fires inside the compound on the second occasion.

-By August of 2023, Sweden's intelligence agency raised its threat level to four on a five-step scale, saying the Koran burnings had made the country a "prioritized target" for Islamist terrorists.
+By August of 2023, Sweden's intelligence agency raised its threat level to four on a five-step scale, saying the Koran burnings had made the country a "prioritized target" for extremists.

-The events were also used by Turkey, NATO's only majority-Muslim member, as one stated reason to hold up Sweden's bid to enter the defensive alliance in response to Russia's invasion of Ukraine.
+The events were also used by Turkey, NATO's only majority-Muslim member, as a reason to hold up Sweden's bid to enter the defensive alliance in response to Russia's invasion of Ukraine.

-Sweden earlier this month for the first time convicted a Swedish-Danish man on charges of inciting ethnic hatred after he had burned a copy of the Muslim holy book.
+Sweden earlier this month, for the first time, convicted a Swedish-Danish man on charges of inciting ethnic hatred after he burned a copy of the Muslim holy book.

-Swedish prosecutors argue that while the act of burning the book can be a critique of its content or of religion — and as such be protected by rights to free speech — it can also in some contexts be considered "agitation against an ethnic group" and thus a criminal offense.
+Swedish prosecutors argue that while the act of burning the book can be a critique of its content or of religion — and as such is protected by the right to free speech — it can also in some contexts be considered "agitation against an ethnic group" and thus a criminal offense.

 msh/lo (AFP, dpa)